Petroleum: Future production

 Consumption in the twentieth and twenty-first centuries has been abundantly pushed by automobile sector growth.
 The 1985–2003 oil glut even fueled the sales of low fuel economy vehicles in OECD countries.
 The 2008 economic crisis seems to have had some impact on the sales of such vehicles; still, in 2008 oil consumption showed a small increase.

 In 2016 Goldman Sachs predicted lower demand for oil due to emerging economies concerns, especially China.
 The BRICS (Brasil, Russia, India, China, South Africa) countries might also kick in, as China briefly had the largest automobile market in December 2009.
 In the long term, uncertainties linger; the OPEC believes that the OECD countries will push low consumption policies at some point in the future; when that happens, it will definitely curb oil sales, and both OPEC and the Energy Information Administration (EIA) kept lowering their 2020 consumption estimates during the past five years.
 A detailed review of International Energy Agency oil projections have revealed that revisions of world oil production, price and investments have been motivated by a combination of demand and supply factors.
 All together, Non-OPEC conventional projections have been fairly stable the last 15 years, while downward revisions were mainly allocated to OPEC.
-Recent upward revisions are primarily a result of US tight oil.
+Upward revisions are primarily a result of US tight oil.

 Production will also face an increasingly complex situation; while OPEC countries still have large reserves at low production prices, newly found reservoirs often lead to higher prices; offshore giants such as Tupi, Guara and Tiber demand high investments and ever-increasing technological abilities.
 Subsalt reservoirs such as Tupi were unknown in the twentieth century, mainly because the industry was unable to probe them.
 Enhanced Oil Recovery (EOR) techniques (example: DaQing, China) will continue to play a major role in increasing the world's recoverable oil.

 The expected availability of petroleum resources has always been around 35 years or even less since the start of the modern exploration.
 The oil constant, an insider pun in the German industry, refers to that effect.

 A growing number of divestment campaigns from major funds pushed by newer generations who question the sustainability of petroleum may hinder the financing of future oil prospection and production.